tetracorp/k240/docs/_posts/2022-05-25-cu-amiga-strings-analysis.md

 for when ordering a fleet to guard an asteroid they aren't at.

 561
 : Abbreviation for credits changed from "CR" to "CD".
-Note that the demo hardcodes the starting text string as 3,740,000, which is also the default starting money in the demo.
-The full game just replaces them with the letter "x", since it's changed when the game begins anyway.

 564, 565
 : Enabling and disabling speech.
 The string in this approximate location